FlixNFood

 The title is the distance between two kitchens.
 A hundred feet of village road separates the Kadam family's Maison Mumbai from Madame Mallory's Michelin-starred Le Saule Pleureur — and the film is the story of closing that gap, from war to respect to love.

 Talent shows in an omelette.
 Madame Mallory tests Hassan not with something elaborate but with the plainest French dish there is.
-It's the film's thesis: mastery reveals itself in the simplest things done perfectly.
+It's the film's core belief: mastery reveals itself in the simplest things done perfectly.

 The gift is fusion.
 Hassan's real talent is carrying his mother's spices into classical French technique — the two cuisines the film keeps a hundred feet apart end up, in one cook's hands, becoming a single thing.
 That blending is the arc; here it lives as a note because the film shows it as a spirit more than any one plated dish.